-Appendiceal mucoceles occur when there is an abnormal accumulation of mucin causing abnormal distention of the appendix.
-They are due to either nonneoplastic process, such as luminal obstruction, or mucin-secreting epithelial tumours.
+Appendiceal mucocoeles occur when there is an abnormal accumulation of mucin causing abnormal distention of the appendix.
+They are due to either a non-neoplastic process, such as luminal obstruction, or mucin-secreting epithelial tumours.

-The term mucocele is simply a macroscopic description of an appendix that is grossly distended by mucus 7,12.
-They result from the chronic appendiceal obstruction that may be caused by either benign or malignant lesions:
+The term mucocoele is simply a macroscopic description of an appendix that is grossly distended by mucus 7,12.
+They result from the chronic appendiceal obstruction that may be caused by either benign or malignant lesion:

 - mucosal hyperplasia (most common 11)